DoubleDrup/Autocad-Plugin-Templates/tutorial/tutorial.md

 Let's start by adding a `.csproj`.

 1. To connect to the AutoCAD API, you need to install the right version of [AutoCAD ObjectARX](https://aps.autodesk.com/developer/overview/objectarx-autocad-sdk).
 The download link is hidden behind the button "View license agreement".
 Download it and place it in a convenient place on your computer.
 For this tutorial you will be using a couple of `.dll` files in the `inc` folder.
-2. Create a new `.txt` file in the `Autocad.Template.Basic` folder.
-3. Open the file and add the following xml code:
+2. Open a text editor and add the following xml code:
     ```xml
     <Project Sdk="Microsoft.NET.Sdk">